ProjectEvergreen/greenwood/www/pages/getting-started/branding.md

 }
 ```

-Within our components, we can easily add some styles right within our component definintion itself, for example in our header component, we can style it like this and take advantage of the [Shadow DOM]().
+Within our components, we can easily add some styles right within the component definintion itself.
+For example in our header component, we can style it like this and take advantage of the Shadow DOM.

 ```render javascript
 class HeaderComponent extends HTMLElement {